Viet281101/OpenCV_Python/README.txt

-- For the file "opencv-07change_volumn_finger.py", you may need to install the 'pycaw' package:
+- For the file "opencv-07change_volumn_finger.py", you may need to install the 'pycaw' package to see the result:

 ~$ pip install pycaw